oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 1. Develop modernistsourcebook.org or the like
   1. Database-driven application using specific style sheets depending on genre
   1. Develop on Ember, Backbone, etc, any app that runs Ruby on Rails in browser
-  1. Keep GitHub if possible - may not need complicated server system
+  1. Keep GitHub - may not need complicated server system

 ---